rfonseca/quanto-contrib/tos/lib/quanto/QuantoLog/README.txt

 The connection to the rest of the Quanto System is through the two interfaces

- SingleContextTrack
- MultiContextTrack
+ SingleActivityResourceTrack
+ MultiActivityResourceTrack
  PowerStateTrack

-Currently there are three major approaches, but we have others planned (including compressing the UART stream).
+Currently there are three major approaches:

   1. QuantoLogMyUARTWriterC is a log that streams over the UART.
   Files:
      QuantoLogMyUARTWriterC/P
+  2. QuantoLogCompressedMyUartWriterC/P
+     Also streams the log but compresses first.

-  2. QuantoLogPortWriterC is a logger that doesn't need any configuration, and uses a byte-wide port in the processor to write out log data.
+  3. QuantoLogPortWriterC is a logger that doesn't need any configuration, and uses a byte-wide port in the processor to write out log data.
 It uses a producer-consumer buffer to absorb rate mismatches when there are bursts of logs, and uses a different task